Last updated: August 10, 2026

 Citations come from trusted web sources.
 When ChatGPT includes links in its responses, those citations come from pages it found through browsing.
 Pages that are well-structured, authoritative, and information-rich are more likely to be cited.

-Every conversation generates unique queries.
+Search behavior can vary by conversation.
 Two users asking similar questions may trigger different background searches, which means ChatGPT’s recommendations can vary.
-This makes systematic monitoring essential — you can’t just check once and assume the answer stays the same.
+This makes systematic monitoring essential, you can’t just check once and assume the answer stays the same.

 1. Create answer-ready content